5 Tips for Physician Work/Life Balance

 Reaching a work/life balance will look different for every physician.
 To get started, decide what it is you want work/life balance to be.
 Decide what you need to allocate time for – what is most important to you?
 What brings you the most joy?
 Examples could include time spent in nature, time spent bonding with family, or time spent travelling for mini-vacations over the weekend.
 For Jill Garripoli, M.D., taking time to go to the spa reduced her burnout after years of being solely work-oriented.
 Jill also noticed that this increased her motivation and productivity.
-Christine Palmay, M.D. and The Rounds user agrees with Dr. Garripoli.
+Christine Palmay, M.D. and The Rounds user agree with Dr. Garripoli.
 Dr. Palmay explains how “Sometimes ‘achieving’ balance may be interpreted as doing everything,” when ultimately, that is not the goal.
 The goal instead is to find satisfaction in both work and life.
 As Dr. Palmay states, “Balance must be personal and not according to an algorithm.”

 Tip #2: Set Boundaries and Expectations

 Most physicians live an integrated lifestyle where they are accessible to non-colleagues during work hours via social media and smartphones.
 For that reason, it can be difficult for physicians to distinguish between personal time (with family and friends) and professional time (focusing on work).
 Physicians agree that setting boundaries to make this merge of two worlds less intrusive.
 For some, setting boundaries means not taking non-work-related calls while at the hospital, and for others, this means not bringing work home.
 It is also important to remember that having a work/life balance doesn’t mean that physicians will necessarily spend 50% of the time at work and the rest doing whatever they want.
 Realistically, work/life balance means being able to make time for the things that bring happiness.
 Perhaps not all the time, but often enough that burnout is out of the question.
-John Fernandes, M.D. and The Rounds user explains how he sets aside time for family by regularly taking time off from work.
+John Fernandes, M.D. and The Rounds user explain how he sets aside time for family by regularly taking time off from work.
 In doing so, he states, “I work long hours, but I feel balanced and happy.”
 As Dr. Fernandes’ example shows, work/life balance means making time for life.

 Tip #3: Manage Your Time

 The workload that comes with being a physician is often inevitable.
 However, proper scheduling and time management may help to manage the busy workload.
 Studies done by Canadian researchers suggest that burnout stems from the feeling of not having a manageable amount of work or enough time to complete it.
-Keeping a calendar, to-do list, and setting reminders have shown to alleviate work-related stress.
+Keeping a calendar, to-do list, and setting reminders have been shown to alleviate work-related stress.
 Another significant issue that many physicians face is missing major life milestones such as a child’s marriage or a new baby.
 Therefore, physicians should not be afraid of scheduling time around significant life events.
 It is an essential aspect of time management.
 As Albert de Goias, M.D., puts it, “life is a perpetual state of change and instability,” so making your schedule a bit more flexible to adapt to the constant change that life throws your way is crucial.